-Join Doug Rose for an in-depth discussion in this video Work on a data science project, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Work on a data science project, part of Learning Data Science: Using Agile Methodology.

 - There's an old joke, that if you have a shiny new hammer,…then everything looks like a nail.…Maybe you've seen how project management…has been very successful in many organizations.…It's been a shiny hammer that helps nail down costs…and schedules, while managing scope.…It's been successful enough that organizations…use project management for many of their efforts.…That doesn't mean that project management…works for data science.…Typical projects demand upfront requirements.…You need to understand what you're going to build…before you start planning your project.…